Rushanara Ali: Parliamentary career

-Ali retained her seat at the 2015 general election, doubling her majority to 24,317 and earning a 61% share of the vote.
+Ali retained her seat at the 2015 general election, with a 61% share of the vote and her majority doubling to 24,317.
 In June 2015, she was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election.

-During the 2010-2015 parliament, Ali claimed a total of £674,982 in expenses.
+Ali announced she would stand in the 2015 Labour Party deputy leadership election, but withdrew just before the nominations deadline.

 In April 2016, British Prime Minister David Cameron appointed Ali as the Prime Ministerial Trade Envoy to Bangladesh, as part of cross-party trade envoy network.
 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 leadership Election, calling on Corbyn to "do the decent thing" and quit as Labour leader.

 Ali campaigned to remain in the European Union in the 2016 membership referendum and in 2017 voted against the triggering of Article 50.

 In June 2017, in the general election, Ali retained her seat with an increased majority of 35,393.

 In March 2018, Ali received a suspicious package containing an anti-Islamic letter and sticky liquid.
 The substance was later found to be harmless.
 Similar packages were received by fellow Labour MPs Mohammad Yasin, Rupa Huq and Afzal Khan.

 In October 2018, Ali signed the 'MPs not border guards' pledge, committing to not report constituents to the Home Office for immigration enforcement.

 As of 2019, Ali is part of the executive committee of the British-American Project.
 In December 2019, in the general election, Ali retained her seat with an increased majority of 37,524.

 In early 2020, Ali supported Keir Starmer in the 2020 Labour Party leadership election.

 In March 2020, Ali was one of 76 Labour MPs to urge that the government grant recourse to public funds for all migrants in the UK regardless of their legal status.

-In March 2020 during the COVID-19 pandemic, she defended the closure of Victoria Park in her constituency.

 In March 2021, a 42-year-old man was sentenced after orchestrating an 18-month hate campaign against Ali which included death threats.

+In November 2022, as a serving MP, Ali received £10,000 for 32 hours of work to represent a privately funded "Commission of Inquiry" to investigate the Kazakhstan Government and the detention of Zhanbolat Mamay.
+In a press conference on 20 January 2023, Bindmans LLP, the project manager, refused to disclose the name of their client but revealed it was a Kazakhstan citizen or citizens.